Average Salary of a Political Science Major

 The salary earned by the average political science graduate can vary greatly, depending on the degree level and job location.
 In addition, the type of degree also makes a difference in salary; for example, those with a Bachelor of Science degree typically earn a slightly lower median salary than those who hold a Bachelor of Arts degree in political science.
 Graduates with master's or Ph.D. degrees in political science generally earn more than those holding bachelor's degrees.

-The U.S. Bureau of Labor Statistics (BLS) reported that around 5,570 people were employed in 2013 throughout the United States as political scientists, with more than half of those working for the federal government (www.bls.gov).
-According to the BLS, the median salary for political scientists was $100,920 a year in 2013.
-Job growth in this field was estimated to be slower than average between 2012 and 2022.
+The U.S. Bureau of Labor Statistics (BLS) reported that around 5,640 people were employed in 2014 throughout the United States as political scientists, with more than half of those working for the federal government (www.bls.gov).
+According to the BLS, the median salary for political scientists was $104,920 a year in 2014.
+Job growth in this field was estimated to be increasing by 21% between 2012 and 2022.

 However, because education programs in this degree field combine humanities and rhetorically based coursework with statistics, demographics and other quantitative subjects, political science students receive a versatile education and may find jobs in a variety of industries besides those classified as political science.